-To recap quickly, people are impatient.
+To recap quickly, people are impatient and it’s important to take some time to speed up your WordPress site.
 Search engines are picky.
 A large portion of business websites aren’t up to par in terms of demand for page speed.
 WordPress is great but has room for improvement.
 You as a website owner have a vast opportunity to edge out competitors and perform better on the web by optimizing your site for speed.

 If you want to learn more details about how page speed is measured, what current statistics state about website speed, and how you can benefit from on page optimization check out A Speedy Overview, Part 1.